reggiestain/socialplaces-assessment/README.md

 $ cd /path/to/project/directory

-$ php artisan serve
+$ php bin/console server:run

 ```

 You are now set to go.

-Run the application on your web server and register as a normal user to login with email and password
+Run the application on your web server and login with username and password

-Login as an administration with the details below:
+Login as  ROLE_USER with the details below:

-Email: reggiestain@gmail.com
+Username: guest
-Password: adminadmin0123
+Password: guest